juliocamarero/liferay-docs/develop/new-articles/recycle-bin/03-implementing-the-undo-functionality.markdown

 ## Step 3: Providing Trash Entry Data for the Taglib [](id=step-3-providing-trash-entry-data-for-the-taglib)

-The final step for implementing the Undo button is to provide the trashed entry's information to the `liferay-ui:trash-undo` tag.
+The final step for implementing the Undo button is to provide the trashed entry's information to the `liferay-trash:undo` tag.
 In order for the tag to display properly, you must provide some information for the session messages.
 The session needs to know which entries were just deleted.
 Then the restore method can use that information to restore the entries.